 Positive Feedback (3/25/2021)

 This year we received feedback from a Sunday School class that worked through the first four prototype lessons on the Gospel of John.
 We also received feedback from a retired pastor who worked through some of the first five prototype lessons.
 For the most part, their feedback was very positive.
 After we received this feedback, we created a User Feedback page on our website.
-We then updated our recruitment flyer and added a link to this page so that potential recruits could read comments about our Bible study lessons made by other users.
+We then updated our recruitment flyer and added a link to this page so that potential recruits could read comments made by users of our Bible study lessons.

 New Business Cards (1/11/2021)